 Supportive slippers designed with these issues in mind often feature a wider toe box and soft, flexible uppers that won't constrict or rub against sensitive areas.
 The combination of a cushioned footbed and proper arch support also helps to reduce stress on sore joints.
 Aetrex helps to accommodate these conditions by creating slippers with thoughtful features like adjustable straps and forgiving materials for all-day comfort.

-Caring for Diabetic Neuropathy and Sensitive Feet
+Extra Care for Diabetic and Sensitive Feet

 For individuals with diabetes or neuropathy, foot care is incredibly important.
 A simple cut or blister can lead to serious complications, so protective footwear is a must, even indoors.
 Supportive slippers can provide a safe and comfortable environment for sensitive feet.